trungtpham/trungtpham.github.io/index.md

 **News**
+* September 2018: 1 paper accepted to ACCV 2018.
 * July 2018: 2 papers accepted to ECCV 2018, 1 paper accepted to BMVC 2018 (oral).
 * June 2018: I am excited to join NVIDIA as a Senior Computer Vision Scientist.
 * We are organising a Real-World Challenges and New Benchmarks for Deep Learning in Robotic Vision workshop, in conjunction with CVPR 2018.